dart-lang/site-www/src/tools/dart-format.md

 {{site.alert.tip}}
   To avoid making changes that might be unsafe,
   `dart format` only affects whitespace.

-  However, there's a lot more to writing readable and consistent code than just whitespace.
+  There's a lot more to writing readable and consistent code than just whitespace, though.
   To learn more about best practices for writing and styling Dart code, check out the [Dart style guide][].
 {{site.alert.end}}